 Further bacteria known to cause inner ear infection include Streptococcus sp., Escherichia coli, Enterococcus sp, Proteus sp., Pseudomonas sp..
 Sporadic cases of yeast infection, e.g. Candida sp. or Pityrosporum sp., are found in rabbits.
 Fungal infection, e.g. Cryptococcus sp., is rare.

 Clinical signs for otitis media can be absent.
 More often, they cannot be distinguished from an external ear infection: shaking of ears, scratching with paws, rubbing, anorexia, depression and pain.
 Discharge is observed in the external ear canal if the eardrum has rupture under the internal pressure caused by the infection.

-Middle ear infection is accompanied by ataxia (circling, rolling stumbling), leaning to one side and head-tilt.
+Inner ear infection is accompanied by ataxia (circling, rolling stumbling), leaning to one side and head-tilt.
 Some rabbit sway their head from side to side.
 This is caused by the pressure of the infected tissue and inflammation of surrounding tissues leading to the compression of nerves passing through the vestibular region of the brain.